 May 17th is the International Day Against Homophobia, Transphobia, and Biphobia, and from May 17-24, we will be celebrating with the:

-At the bottom of this post, you can check out the other authors, reviewers, and allies who have blogs in the hop, and if you leave a comment with an email address, or send me a private email at firstname.lastname@example.org, you’ll be entered into a giveaway for any eBook in my back catalog, or the audiobook for my latest novel, Violated.
+At the bottom of this post, you can check out the other authors, reviewers, and allies who have blogs in the hop, and if you leave a comment with an email address, or send me a private email at email@example.com, you’ll be entered into a giveaway for any eBook in my back catalog, or the audiobook for my latest novel which has the best immersive sound.
+Violated.

 ~ * ~

 I’d like to talk a few minutes about one of our US presidents….

 Recently, I saw another article about the sexuality of Abraham Lincoln making the rounds on social media.
 Abraham Lincoln: A life in the closet? made a good case for Lincoln being gay or bisexual, though as is often the case on Facebook, the article turns out to be several years old.

 The evidence that Lincoln had very strong, even passionate, attachments to men throughout his life is fairly strong.
 He wrote several letters to these men, using language that seems oddly intense for just friendship, and insisted upon sharing a bed with more than one man.
 Times were, of course, different back then.
 Our culture wasn’t as quick to see sexual interest in an emotionally close friendship between two men, and the practice of sharing a bed was common when there weren’t enough beds to go around.

 Several things seem… off… with this interpretation, however.
 One is that Lincoln continued to share a bed with men well into his later years, when he was no longer poor and living in mean circumstances.
 In fact, he was rumored to share his bed—and a nightshirt—with his bodyguard while president, whenever his wife was away.
 He certainly didn’t need to do so.